 The décor alone here could keep me occupied for days, just poking around and looking at stuff.
 It includes this car that has been converted into a seating area.

-I am rather tempted to decorate my own flat like this, although since I’m planning to rent it out for a while at the end of the year I’m afraid it would hinder me too much and I’d have to limit myself to only ‘hipsters’ as tenants.
+I am rather tempted to decorate my own flat like this, although since I’m planning to rent it out at the end of the year I’m afraid it would hinder me too much and I’d have to limit myself to only ‘hipsters’ as tenants.
 Ah well; I’ll just have to enjoy it whilst I’m here.